Updated August 11, 2023

 How to Freeze Rows in Excel?

-We use Freeze Panes in Excel when we want to keep an area or heading of a worksheet visible all the time while scrolling to another part of a worksheet.
-This is very useful and convenient when we are working on a large table.
-So we select Freeze Panes from the View tab as well as keyboard shortcuts to lock that particular area.
+We use Freeze Panes in Excel to keep an area or heading of a worksheet visible while scrolling to another part of a worksheet.
+This is very useful and convenient when working on a large table.
+So we select Freeze Panes from the View tab and keyboard shortcuts to lock that area.

 Let’s understand how to Freeze Panes in Excel with some examples.